Virus outbreak in China poses a new problem for Boeing

 Smith said that with the virus-caused decline in air travel, "I can certainly see that impacting ... some near-term first-quarter deliveries for a lot of us."

-Ihssane Mounir, vice president of Boeing's commercial sales and marketing, told reporters at the Singapore air show that the company's supply chain has not yet been affected by the outbreak.
+Ihssane Mounir, vice president of Boeing's commercial sales and marketing, said the company's supply chain has not yet been affected by the outbreak.

-“The immediate impact is more a logistics impact,” he said.
+"The immediate impact is more a logistics impact," Mounnir said at the Singapore air show.
 "We do have a number of deliveries ready for Chinese customers that they cannot come to Seattle to take delivery."

 European rival Airbus reported 274 net new orders, including a Spirit Airlines commitment for 100 jets that compete with the Max.
 Airbus delivered 31 planes in January.